 Click on the "Add New Type of Opt-In Form" button and choose one of the available form types from the pop-up window that appears.
 Here is the basic info about each type of opt-in form:

-- Lightbox: this is a pop-up which overlays your content and it is displayed on the center of the screen like this:
+Lightbox: this is a pop-up that overlays your content and it is displayed on the center of the screen like this:

-Note: Keep in mind when using Landing Pages, you will be able to display all the form types you can find within a Lead Group except for the "In content" form, "Post Footer" form, and the "Widget" form.
+Note: Keep in mind when using Landing Pages, you will be able to display all the form types you can find within a Lead Group except for the "Post Footer" form and the "Widget" form.
+For the "In Content" forms to properly display, make sure that the Lazy Load Forms option is active.

 Once you have added the types of opt-in forms that you want in the Lead Group, you will have to add the actual forms/content to these by clicking on the "Add" button that is next to them, on the right part of the page.